 As this video shows, they could also attack or play pranks on adult dogs.

 Even though dogs have a keen sense of smell and can smell a coyote from a distance, the guard dog in the video doesn’t see the coyote coming.

 The coyote hesitates for a few seconds before pitching the dog’s hind leg and running away.
 The dog doesn’t know what has pinched it, but it turns around defensively, chases the coyote for a short distance, and stops to avoid a fight with the coyote.

 Why Didn’t the Dog Go After the Coyote Aggressively?

 Dogs rarely engage in fights unless they have a good reason.
 Territory, protecting the pack, and mating rights are some reasons.
-Fights and attacks involving dogs can cause severe injuries to both animals, sometimes resulting in death.
+Conflicts and attacks involving dogs can cause severe injuries to both animals, sometimes resulting in death.
 Consequently, dogs usually weigh the situation before deciding to engage or run away.